 For extra flavor I usually use reduced-sodium chicken broth as the liquid when I cook quinoa.
 Of course water works fine, too.

 Now for the fun stuff.
 Baked tortilla strips are SO good in this turkey taco salad.
 They’re easy and very crunchy without being fried.
 I like to use whole wheat tortillas.
 You can flavor these healthy tortilla strips however you like, though just salt and pepper is perfect.
 They’re a delicious topping to this healthier chicken tortilla soup with rice, too.

 You know, thinking back to the last time I ate a restaurant taco salad, I’m not sure it comes with dressing?
-This homemade turkey taco salad though does, and I love to use this healthy cilantro lime ranch dressing.
+This homemade turkey taco salad though does, and I love to use healthy cilantro lime ranch dressing.
 Greek yogurt is used as the base for this as a much lighter option than mayonnaise or sour cream.
 Just like the taco seasoning, making homemade ranch seasoning lets you be in charge of the salt content.

 Lastly there’s cheese.
 Use your favorite!
 I lean toward using an extra sharp cheddar variety as you get a lot of flavor without having to use a ton of it, though any will work.
 All the jacks are great, too: pepper, colby, monterey, etc.